6estates/idp-tutorial/frontend/README.md

-# Frontend project for idp tutorial
+# Frontend: A Dashboard for Demostration

 ## Project setup
 ```